Print

 EatSimpleFood.com

-I love all the vegetable "accoutrements" of Japanese miso soup: mushrooms, scallions, and tofu, but I also love just drinking the broth as is straight out of a coffee cup.
+I love all the vegetable "accoutrements" of this easy and healthy miso soup: mushrooms, green onions, and tofu, but I also love just drinking the broth as is straight out of a coffee cup.

 Ingredients